Skip to main content Skip to navigation

 “Ringing the Sargasso Sector are, in no particular order, one perfect binary black hole system, one system of unusually high magnetic activity and no less than two quasars captured in some sort of complex mutual orbit, the result of which is a stasis zone, enclosed by the pull of the different gravitational and magnetic fields.”

 The crew aim to investigate what alien and unknown vessels they can while clearing a path.
-Unfortunately, the USS da Vinci, begins to experience technical problems, and soon realise the laws of probability are out of order.
+Unfortunately, the USS da Vinci, begins to experience technical problems, and the crew soon realise the laws of probability are out of order.
 As a result, the challenge proves far harder than expected - with devastating consequences.
 There are hints that the eventually-identified culprit, a long-dormant ship with an improbability drive, may even have been the first derelict and gathered the unusual combination of astrophysical objects [4] around itself, starting the Sargasso Sector in the first place.

 Sargassos of Space